 What are the change hypothesis/assumptions?
 Opportunities?
 How is the change we are discussing likely to take place?
 What alliances (e.g. between sympathetic officials or politicians, private sector, media, faith leaders or civil society) could drive/block the change?
 What would strengthen the good guys and weaken the bad – e.g. research and evidence, pressure from people they listen to (who are they?) or mobilisation in the street?
 Can you foresee any likely ‘critical junctures’: new governments; changes of leadership; election timetables when change is more likely to occur?

-Assumptions:
+Assumptions

-migration policies as developed and formulated into European and national legislations over the last three decades are deeply rooted in racist perspectives, hierarchizing workers according to explicit or implicit racialized criteria.
+Migration policies as developed and formulated into European and national legislations over the last three decades are deeply rooted in racist perspectives, hierarchizing workers according to explicit or implicit racialized criteria.
 They contribute to maximalising the benefits of share/capital holders by ensuring the ongoing presence of a variable of adjustment to the needs of the labour market through a flexible, low-cost and little unionized work force with little to no protection, and little to no possibility to claim the enjoyment of their rights and seek redress in case of abuse.

-challenging the current political and policy framework, which rests primarily on the assumption that people are a specific sort of commodity, would improve policies and practice on migrants integration.
+Challenging the current political and policy framework, which rests primarily on the assumption that people are a specific sort of commodity, would improve policies and practice on migrants integration.

-Evidence-based arguments fail – need emotional/personal voices
+Evidence-based policy making should be better elaborated and should be better referenced with emotive stories to create support and engagement

-The main problem behind the current forms of xenophobia: islamophobia and afrophobia.
+The main problem behind the current forms of xenophobia: islamophobia and Afrophobia.

 Migrants’ voices are not heard

+Migrants belonging to ethnic and religious minorities face further disadvantages in their migration and integration paths.

 Positive